lihe/My_English_learning/README.md

 Weep no more, no sigh, nor groan.
-Sorrow calls no time that's gone.|7/20/2010 Life is measured by thought and action, not by time.|7/21/2020 Maybe life has no meaning, and the best we can hope for is just being nice.|7/22/2020 Winners never quit, and winners never win.|7/23/2020
+Sorrow calls no time that's gone.|7/20/2010 Life is measured by thought and action, not by time.|7/21/2020 Maybe life has no meaning, and the best we can hope for is just being nice.|7/22/2020 Winners never quit and quitters never win.|7/23/2020

 ## Translation
 Translation|Date